 Thank you for your continued dedication to assisting those in need!

 Martin Luther King, Jr. Day is just around the corner; although there are no classes on that date, here’s a new opportunity to celebrate that day, thanks to the generous support of SGA.
-Join with the Center for Service Engagement, Campus Ministry, Student Life and SGA on a bus trip to the National Underground Railroad Freedom Center (Museum) in Cincinnati, OH, on Monday, January 20, 2014, in honor of Martin Luther King, Jr. Day (A Day On, Not a Day Off).
-Bus leaves promptly at 5:30 am from the North Campus Parking Lot and we will return in the early evening of that same day.
+Join with the Center for Service Engagement, Campus Ministry, Student Life and SGA on a trip to the National Underground Railroad Freedom Center (Museum) in Cincinnati, OH, on Monday, January 20, 2014, in honor of Martin Luther King, Jr. Day (A Day On, Not a Day Off).
+We'll leave promptly at 5:30 AM from the North Campus Parking Lot and we will return in the early evening of that same day.

 Cost of the trip for USF students is $15; cost for non USF students and USF faculty and staff is $25.
 Seats are available on a first-come, first-served basis.
-To sign up, bring a check made out to USF for $15 to the Center for Service Engagement (now located in Campus Ministry) by NO LATER THAN Friday, December 6.
+To sign up, bring a check made out to USF for $15 to the Center for Service Engagement (now located in Campus Ministry) by Wednesday, January 15 (DEADLINE EXTENDED).
 You will be asked to also sign a waiver form at that time.
-Please note – December 6 is a final deadline.
-Failure to fill the bus by this date will result in cancellation of this trip.

 Alternative Spring Break Trip